deltadefi-protocol/gov/hydra-trading-infrastructure-budget/info-action.md

 From the point of view of ADA and CNT holders, the key questions are:

-- **How expensive is it to move size on Cardano?**
-  Slippage plus fees for 1k / 10k / 100k ADA trades in core pairs such as ADA/USDM.
+- How expensive is it to move size on Cardano (slippage plus fees for 1k / 10k / 100k ADA trades in core pairs such as ADA/USDM)?

-- **How well aligned are ADA and major CNT prices across DEXs and with CEX prices?**
-  Price gaps between on-chain venues and a simple CEX reference.
+- How well aligned are ADA and major CNT prices across DEXs and with CEX prices (price gaps between on-chain venues and a simple CEX reference)?

-- **How fragmented and inconsistent are CNT markets across Cardano DEXs?**
-  Differences in price, depth and execution quality for the same tokens on different venues.
+- How fragmented and inconsistent are CNT markets across Cardano DEXs (differences in price, depth and execution quality for the same tokens on different venues)?

 Today, answering these questions requires stitching together multiple tools and APIs.
-As part of this budget, DeltaDeFi will:

-- Deliver **tighter, deeper markets** on at least one Hydra-based venue; and
-- Publish a **Vision 2030 KPI dashboard** so ADA and CNT holders can track, in numbers, whether Cardano is progressing toward its DeFi vertical goals.
+As part of this budget, DeltaDeFi will deliver tighter, deeper markets on at least one Hydra-based venue and publish a **Vision 2030 KPI dashboard** so ADA and CNT holders can track, in numbers, whether Cardano is progressing toward its DeFi vertical goals.

 ---